AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        return;
     end main;

+This shows more significant differences than the last example.
 When we analyze the expanded code, we notice that the compiler selects the overridden addition for the operation on the :ada:`A` variable of :ada:`Int` type.
-In this code, the overridden addition is represented by the  :ada:`main__Oadd` function.
-For operation on the :ada:`B` variable, the standard operator (represented by ``{+}``) is used.
-This kind of analysis is helpful to verify, for example, if the operation selected by the compiler is the one we expected.
+In this code, the :ada:`main__Oadd` function represents the overridden addition.
+For operation on the :ada:`B` variable, the standard operator is used.
+The brackets (``{+}``) indicate that overflow checking is required for the operation.

+Analyzing the generated code in this way is helpful to verify, for example, that the operation selected by the compiler is the one we expected.

 Target dependent information